Goalpost-gg/goalpost-base/README.md

 GOALPOST is still in active development, and while we have done our utmost to ensure that the current version of the game is bug free for the hackathon, we're sure that there are some that might have slipped through!

+GOALpost is currently on devnet.

 ## Current Implementation

+The current version of GOALPOST is the culmination of continuous iteration on feedback received from our alpha testers throughout the closed alpha began at the close of the Colosseum Hackathon.
+We have been focusing on polishing the user experience and gameplay while steadily making progress on our roadmap milestones.
+Below is a brief outline of the current featureset that has been implemented:

 ### 💳 Seamless Onboarding with Hot Wallets